 All students may use both libraries for reference use without any formality.
+Reserve and ready reference books must be used in the library but most others are available for loan.
 In order to take books out, however, students must be registered yearly as borrowers at the library reference desk.
 Separate registration is necessary at Kensington and Broadway as the two libraries are in process of separation.
 Students will be registered on production of evidence that they have been enrolled for university courses, e.g., the receipt given for payment of fees (Student Registration Card).